kanish13/Learn-CSS/Lesson_5_Anatomy_of_CSS.md

 value  – how?
 Ex: 100px,50%

 •	you can have multiple properties under same section

-•	It is advisable to arrange the property in alphabetical order
+•	It is advisable to arrange the properties in alphabetical order

 Ex :